Catalyst-Auditing/Community-Governance-Oversight/dreps-delegated-voting/delegated-voting-drep/workshop-2-demo-and-walkthrough.md

 #### 23:06 - Question - Will delegators to a dRep remain anonymous ?&#x20;

 Answer - I believe when you delegate you delegate with your voting key. [...]
 I believe your delegation is not anonymous.
+Daniel Ribar - It would work similarly to when you're staking because it's an on chain event. [...]
+What is visible on chain is visible to everyone else.

 #### 23:51 - Question - Elaborate on anonymous&#x20;